 Acknowledgments

-This project was funded by the Biodiversity Challenge Fund (Darwin Plus project DPLUS167), the European Union (BiodivERsA project REMOVE_DISEASE) and the Antarctic Science International Bursary.
+This project was funded by the Biodiversity Challenge Fund (Darwin Plus project DPLUS167), through the 2020-2021 Biodiversa+ and Water JPI joint call for research projects, under the BiodivRestore ERA-NET Cofund (GA N°101003777), project REMOVE_DISEASE, with the EU and the funding organisation Fundação para a Ciência de Tecnologia (DivRestore/0012/2020, https://doi.org/10.54499/DivRestore/0012/2020) and ANR (ANR-21-BIRE-0006) and the Antarctic Science International Bursary.
+Further support from FCT was received through the strategic project UIDB/04292/2020 awarded to MARE and UIDP/50017/2020, UIDB/50017/2020 and LA/P/0094/2020 awarded to CESAM and through the project LA/P/0069/2020 granted to the Associate Laboratory ARNET.
+Support from projects ECOPATHS (ANR-21-CE35-0016) and French Polar Institute (IPEV) ECOPATH-1151 is also acknowledged.
 Historical samples were collected with support from the Falkland Islands Government Environmental Study Budget, the Shackleton Scholarship Fund and the Explorers Club.
 A.G. received support from the Royal Society (Newton International Fellowship NIF\211869).
 We are grateful for the support provided by, and knowledge exchanged with the Wildlife Conservation Society and the Antarctic Research Trust.
 We thank Rachel Orben, Keltoum Boumedjane, Ulises Balza, Andrea Raya Rey for their help in the field.
 We thank Stéphanie Lesceu, Benny Borremans and Benjamin Kaza for their feedback on data analysis.
 Finally, we acknowledge the invaluable contribution of the landowners and caretakers, and other inhabitants and visitors of the Falklands who grant us invaluable logistical support, but also trust and firsthand knowledge and observations critical to the work we conduct in the Falklands.
 This includes the Pole-Evans family, the Gould family, the Rendell family, the Delignieres family, Thies Matzen and Kicki Ericson, Sarah Crofts and Micky Reeves, Klemens Pütz, Sally Poncet and Ken Passefield, Tim Stenning and Jenni Sol, Graham Harris, Gary and Kirsten Hancock, Giselle and Alec Hazell, Andy Stanworth, Katie Harrington and John Arnould.

 Author information